NOW SELLING: 3-story townhomes in The Overlook at Hancock Village. Plan your tour!

 New Year, New Home: Tips for Buying a New Home in the Richmond Area

-It’s an idea that makes sense on a lot of levels.
+If you're ready for your next step, why not buy a new construction home?
 After all, what if buying a house in Richmond VA included amenities such as walking trails to stay active and community gathering spots ripe for making new friends?
 And what if those same new construction homes in Richmond VA featured wide-open floor plans to make entertaining family and friends easier than ever?

 Still skeptical that moving up to StyleCraft’s new construction homes in Richmond VA can elevate your lifestyle in many ways?
-OK, try this: take out a pad and pencil and create a pros and cons list of staying in your current residence vs. Living Up in a StyleCraft home.
+OK, try this: take out a pad and pencil and create a pros and cons list of staying in your current residence vs. buying a new construction home.
 Start by listing the areas of your current home you’d like to change.
 For example…

 • Size it up: Do you need to upsize your current residence for a growing family?
 Are you instead looking to downsize so you’re not heating and cleaning empty rooms?
 Or are you 100% content with the size, but maybe not the layout…